 - Written in English

-- Fully documented following the style specified for the Historical Records of Australian Science
+- Fully documented following the style specified for the Australian Academy of Science’s journal, Historical Records of Australian Science

-- Submissions must be accompanied by a letter from entrant’s academic supervisor attesting that the essay meets the eligibility criterion
+- Submissions must be accompanied by a letter from applicant’s academic supervisor attesting that the essay meets the eligibility criterion

 First prize: Christina Dyson, PhD candidate in the University of Melbourne’s Faculty of Architecture, Building and Planning, has been awarded the 2013 Mike Smith Prize for her essay, ‘Living fossils and mouth-watering stones: manipulating history in the post-WWII natural Australian plant garden’.
 Dyson’s essay traces how, between the mid-1940s and the early 1970s, changing perceptions of Australia’s natural landscape, and particularly its ancient character, intersected with a new focus on national identity to foster the idea of the native or ‘bush’ garden.